jolie/website/www/content/downloads/downloads.md

 ### From sources
 Requirements:

-- Java SDK >=1.6
+- Java SDK >=1.6;
-- Apache ant
+- Apache ant;
-- Subversion client
+- Subversion client.

 Open a shell and execute:

 <div class="code" src="example_install_1.txt"></div>

 The ant script will automatically build and install Jolie for you.
-The default is to install in /opt/jolie, but the installation parameters can be controlled by editing buildconfig/config.properties.
+The default is to install in `/opt/jolie`, but the installation parameters can be controlled by editing `buildconfig/config.properties`.

 A Jolie launcher script will be put in `/usr/local/bin` (this parameter is configurable, too), thus executing a Jolie script will be just a matter of: